frieZZerr/UJ-E-Business/project_1/readme.md

-# Dockerfile with Python3.8
+# Dockerfile with Java and Kotlin

-This project contains a Dockerfile for building a Docker image with Python3.8 installed.
+This project contains a Dockerfile for building a Docker image with Java and Kotlin installed.

 ## Usage